ekut-es/hannah/README.md

     python3 -m speech_recognition.train --model small-vad       --dataset vad --data_folder datasets/vad_data_balanced --n-labels 2

 # Showing graphical results

-    - To show visual results as a multi-axis plot, execute the following command in speech recognition's root path:
+To show visual results as a multi-axis plot, execute the following command in speech recognition's root path:

-      ```console
-      $ python -m visualize.visualize --model <model> --experiment_id <experiment_id> (--top_n_accuracy <top_n_accuracy>)
+    python3.6 -m visualize.visualize --model <model> --experiment_id <experiment_id> (--top_n_accuracy <top_n_accuracy>)
-      ```

 Please note, that an axis, that has equal values for all variations, is dropped from the graph for the sake of clarity.

-    - You have to have a browser installed on your system to see the results.
+You have to have a browser installed on your system to see the results.
 If you have a non-graphical system, please copy the experiment folder from `<speech_recognition_root>/trained_models/<experiment_id>` to the `trained_models` folder of another machine with graphical support.